This week’s parasha is Parashat Nitzavim. What does Parashat Nitzavim teach us about the state of the Jewish world today?

 And later generations will ask—the children who succeed you, and foreigners who come from distant lands and see the plagues and diseases that the LORD has inflicted upon that land…all nations will ask, “Why did the LORD do thus to this land?
 Why that awful anger?”

 Foreigners In Israel?

 There will come a time, states the Torah, that foreigners will come to the Land of Israel and ask what happened that the Land was destroyed– this I can understand, why should they know about Jewish History?
-But the Torah adds “The chidlren that succeed you- your own descendents will not know about their History, culture or religion!
-They will come to the Land and will be as surprised as the foreigner. ” Who would have thought that this was even a possiblity?
-Yet in our generation this is a reality.
+But the Torah adds “The children that succeed you- your own descendants will not know about their history, culture or religion!
+They will come to the Land and will be as surprised as the foreigner. ” Who would have thought that this was even a possibility?
+Yet in our generation, this is a reality.

 Just A Click Away

-When I first attended the Yeshiva Gedolah in Johannesburg South Africa, I was inspired by what i expereinced.
+When I first attended the Yeshiva Gedolah in Johannesburg South Africa, I was inspired by what I experienced.
 When I returned home, I told my parents that I wanted to become a Rabbi.
 “Why?” was their question.
 “Because I want to share with my friends the beauty and heritage that we possess.”
 That was 30 years ago and hold true to this very day.

 |Get Your Jewish T Shirts Here|